-- timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow\redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol or protocol and hostname to the URL of the proxy. - stream (optional) whether to immediately download the response content.
-Defaults to False. - verify (optional) if True, the SSL cert will be verified.
-A CA\BUNDLE path can also be provided. - cert (optional) if String, path to ssl client cert file (.pem).
-If Tuple, ('cert', 'key') pair.
+- timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow_redirects (bool) (optional) Set to True by default. - proxies (optional) Dictionary mapping protocol or protocol and hostname to the URL of the proxy. - stream (optional) whether to immediately download the response content.
+Defaults to False. - verify (optional) whether the SSL cert will be verified.
+A CA_BUNDLE path can also be provided.
+Defaults to True. - cert (optional) if String, path to ssl client cert file (.pem).
+If Tuple, ('cert', 'key') pair. - resolve_redirects (resp, req, stream=False, timeout=None, verify=True, cert=None, proxies=None, adapter_kwargs)

-'''

-resolve_redirects (resp, req, stream=False, timeout=None, verify=True, cert=None, proxies=None, adapter kwargs)

-'''